 - Formaldehyde-Free Isn't Enough: Note that products that claim to be "green" due to their removal of urea-formaldehyde adhesives, actually may replace the formaldehyde with other toxic chemical binders such as isocyanates, for example Methylene-Diphenyl-Diisocynate.
 Such chemicals according to the EPA, are "tumorigenic" and have been insufficiently assessed for their safety.
 The Centers for Disease Control, say such isocynates are responsible for "death from severe asthma...persistant or recurring eye irritation, nasal congestion, dry or sore throat, cold-like symptoms, cough, shortness of breath, wheezing, or chest tightness" and are "powerful irritants to the mucous membranes of the eyes and gastrointestinal and respiratory tracts."
 The California Office of Environmental Health Assessment reports that the chemical increases the prevalence of asthma in females, and chronic bronchitis in both males and females following exposure to LOW LEVELS, and can cause death from Asthma.
 Other replacements for urea-formaldehyde include phenolic compounds that still use formaldehyde in them, and soy based adhesives that still contain VOCs such as acetone

-- The only finish we permit on any of our furniture is Linseed Oil – otherwise known as flaxseed oil -- which is extracted without the use of any chemical solvents or heavy metal driers, and is petroleum-free, chemical-free, and has Zero VOC.
-The finish, like the furniture, is also American-made.
-It is food safe in the honest sense of the term.
+- The only finish we recommend on any of furniture is Linseed Oil – otherwise known as flaxseed oil -- which is extracted without the use of any chemical solvents or heavy metal driers, and is petroleum-free, chemical-free, and has Zero VOC.
+The finish, like the furniture, should be American-made.
+It should be food safe in the honest sense of the term.

-- We intentionally DO NOT permit conventional finishes on any of our furniture, including so-called water-based finishes, because the contain toxic chemicals unfit for human health, including carcinogens.
+- Do Not permit conventional finishes on any of our furniture, including so-called water-based finishes, because the contain toxic chemicals unfit for human health, including carcinogens.
 Water-based means nothing.
 Water-based finishes still contain known carcinogens such as benzene, which studies have linked to Leukemia in children and adults.
 According to the EPA chemicals applied to indoor furnishings flood homes with known carcinogens, allergens, reproductive & developmental toxins, and avoiding such chemicals can only help, not harm, human health.

-- The color you see on our furniture is the natural color of the wood species shining through -- with walnut being darker, and oak more honey-hued, for example -- it is not a chemical stain applied to dye a cheaper grade of wood or engineered wood like Birch or Baltic Birch plywood to look like real solid wood.
+- The color you see on furniture should the natural color of the wood species shining through.
+Walnut being darker, and oak more honey-hued, for example -- it should not be a chemical stain applied to dye a cheaper grade of wood or engineered wood like Birch or Baltic Birch plywood to look like real solid wood.
 Stains are profoundly toxic, and they indeed off-gas, whether water-based or oil based.
-Thus, the walnut stain referenced above, which was listed as water-based, still contained carcinogens.

 Your Bedroom May Be More Toxic Than The Street Outside Your Window.